reflectoring/reflectoring.github.io/_posts/2021-05-14-Spring-Boot-TestConfiguration.md

 image:
  auto: 0035-switchboard
 ---
+Unit test is used to verify the smallest part of an application ("units") independent of other parts.
+This makes the verification process easy and fast since the scope of testing is restricted to a narrow scope of a class or method.

+Spring Boot applications are usually built with sequence of multiple dependencies which make writing unit tests difficult. `@TestConfiguration` annotation is used to decouple these dependencies.

-In this article, we will see how to create custom beans or override specific beans during unit testing by using the `@TestConfiguration` annotation.
+In this article, we will see the use of `@TestConfiguration` annotation to create custom beans or override specific beans during unit testing of Spring Boot.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-testconfiguration" %}

 ## Introducing @TestConfiguration

-We use the `@TestConfiguration` annotation during unit testing of Spring Boot applications for creating custom beans and/or overriding a specific beans definition.
+We use the `@TestConfiguration` annotation during unit testing of Spring Boot applications for creating custom beans and/or overriding a specific bean definition.

 Let us see an example ...